ntop/PF_RING/doc/modules/mellanox.rst

 Bluefield adapters are also supported.
 Please note that this module only detects RDMA capable devices.
-If some devices are not RDMA-capable they might not appear in the list of recognized interfaces when running use pfcount -L -v 1.
+If some devices are not RDMA-capable they might not appear in the list of recognized interfaces when running pfcount -L -v 1 on Bluefield.

 Configuration
 -------------